CloudCannon/cloudcannon-snippets/cloudcannon-snippets/README.md

 ### SASS
 - **'svg-background'** - Creates an svg background image in sass/css
+- **'skeleton' or 'spooky-scary-skeletons'** - Creates a CSS/SASS skeleton

 ### Webpack
 - **'react-webpack'** - A webpack starter for React projects